woss/ipwb/README.rst

 InterPlanetary Wayback primarily consists of two scripts:

-- **ipwb/indexer.py** - takes the path to a WARC input, extracts the HTTP headers, HTTP payload (response body), and relevant parts of the WARC response header from the WARC specified.
-Creates bytes string representations of these.
-Pushes byte strings into IPFS using a locally running ipfs daemon.
-Creates a `CDXJ`_ file with this metadata for `replay.py`.
+- **ipwb/indexer.py** - archival indexing script that takes the path to a WARC input, extracts the HTTP headers, HTTP payload (response body), and relevant parts of the WARC-response record header from the WARC specified and creates byte string representations.
+The indexer then pushes the byte strings into IPFS using a locally running ipfs daemon then creates a `CDXJ`_ file with this metadata for `replay.py`.
-- **ipwb/replay.py** - a very rudimentary replay script to resolve fetches for IPFS-content for on-demand replay in the browser.
-Plagued with `zombies`_.
-A placeholder until we get more familiar with modifying the `pywb`_ codebase for a truer replay system.
+- **ipwb/replay.py** - rudimentary replay script to resolve requests for archival content contained in IPFS for replay in the browser.

 .. image:: https://raw.githubusercontent.com/oduwsdl/ipwb/master/docs/diagram_72.png